 1111 S.W.
 2nd Avenue, Portland, OR 97204

-The BHU is located within Central Precinct and encompasses and oversees the four tiers of police response to individuals with mental illness or in crisis:
+The BHU is a part of the Community Services Division, which is under the umbrella of the Chief’s Office and oversees the four tiers of police response to individuals with mental illness or in behavioral crisis:

-In addition, the Bureau has 50 officers from a variety of patrol assignments who will act as Enhanced Crisis Intervention Team officers.
-These Officers will be the first responders dispatched by 9-1-1 to calls that are determined to be related to an individual with mental illness.
-In May, the officers will receive additional training in: the indicators of mental illness; crisis communication skills; interaction with consumers and family members; and education on community resources.
-The training will include scenarios applying patrol tactics to persons in behavior crisis.
+In addition, the Bureau has volunteer officers from a variety of patrol assignments on the Enhanced Crisis Intervention Team (ECIT).
+These officers will be the first responders dispatched by 9-1-1 to crisis calls that are determined to be related to an individual with mental illness.
+ECIT officers receive additional training in order to; identify risks during a behavioral crisis, utilize crisis communication techniques to help deescalate a person in crisis, and have knowledge of available community resources.

 Behavioral Health Unit Newsletter

 Members, Agendas and Minutes

 A look at a typical day for the Police Bureau's Behavioral Response Team (formerly Mobile Crisis Unit)